Municipal Excellence Awards

 - Public Works - Award applications in this category address a wide variety of projects and efforts, such as environmental management, planning and land use, transportation, utilities, parks and recreation, and energy resource management.

-Cities may submit one entry in each of the five subject categories, but judges may move entries between categories.
-More than one application in a single category may result in disqualification.
+Update: Cities can submit multiple entries in each of the five subject categories, but judges may move entries between categories.
 Each entry should demonstrate a proven record of effectiveness and evidence that the program has achieved its goals.

 The awards program is open to all Texas Municipal League member cities.
-Each city can submit one award application in each subject category, for a total of five applications.
-Entries must describe programs or projects brought to conclusion or showing significant results between November 1, 2017, and May 1, 2019.
+Each city can submit multiple award applications in each subject category.
+Entries must describe programs or projects brought to conclusion or showing significant results between November 1, 2021, and June 1, 2023.

-Applications will only be accepted through Texas Municipal League's (TML) online award application website.
+Applications will only be accepted through Texas Municipal League's (TML) online award application website: https://tml.awardsplatform.com/.
 Mailed applications will not be accepted.
+The 2023 application is now closed.
+Applications will be open for 2024 in early January.

 To help cities prepare, below is the information the online application will collect.
 Please do not send applications by mail.